imzqqq/chat/website/spec/content/client-server-api/modules/end_to_end_encryption.md

 `m.room_key` event is used to do this.
 Clients must also handle `m.room_key` events sent by other devices in order to decrypt their messages.

+When a client is updating a Megolm session (room key) in its store, the client MUST ensure:

+* that the updated session data comes from a trusted source.
+* that the new session key has a lower message index than the existing session key.

 #### Protocol definitions